carlpeaslee/es2016-prep/materials/ch1/07_object_assembly_computed_property/text.md

 We also have a new way of referencing the name of a key on an object.
 Previously we would have to set the name of a key after we'd created an object using the period or bracket syntax.

 Now however, we can create new property names while we're assembling the rest of the variables information.

+This can be particularly useful with React's setState method.